-A final, official hard copy will be provided upon request by the student.
+A final, official hard copy transcript will be sent to graduates within 14 business days following the date of graduation.

 An official transcript reflecting the student's academic standing at the time of withdrawal or dismissal will be maintained in the student file of any student who withdraws or is dismissed.